TroyLaPolice/European-Neolithic-Expansion/README.md

 ```

-*The next two blocks simply initialize the genetic component that is the marker for farmer ancestry and the interactions between individuals*
+*The next two blocks initialize the genetic component that is the marker for farmer ancestry and the interactions between individuals*

 ```